How to calculate and improve monthly recurring revenue (MRR)

 Another way to improve MRR is to listen to customers.
 They typically know exactly what they want, so why not speak to them directly?

 Try implementing a customer feedback system so you can get direct input from your customer base.
-Once you gain a better idea of customers’ wants and needs, you can make improvements that actually make a difference when it comes to your MRR.
+Once you gain a better understanding of your customers’ wants and needs, you can make improvements that actually make a difference in terms of your MRR.

 Pursue more leads

-To improve your MRR, try looking back at your original marketing plan.
+To improve your MRR, consider revisiting your original marketing plan.

 For instance, your business may have a greater budget as it’s grown over the months or years.
 If that’s the case, you can likely afford new marketing tactics.